-Has a month of eating, drinking and sleeping in short snatches and not being able to go out left you feeling fat, exhausted and frankly pretty unhealthy?
+Has a month of eating, drinking and sleeping in short snatches between parties left you feeling fat, exhausted and frankly pretty unhealthy?
 Despite all good intentions most of us succumb to the temptations of the festive onslaught and by January what we really need is a holiday!
-Since this is not really an option, why not try the next best thing with these five easy steps to the ultimate January detox!
+Since this is not usually an option, why not try the next best thing with these five easy steps to the ultimate January detox!

 1 Catch up on some of that lost sleep!